nextensio/agent/rust/platforms/apple/README.md

 ## Building iOS target in Xcode

+- Go to NextensioApp and NextensioPacketTunnel Targets, Build Phases -> Copy Bundle Bundle Resources -> remove Info.Plist, this is added when you do 'pod install'.
+For some reason, its a duplicate, xcode compilation doesn't like it.

 - For RUST agent (warning: rust compilation is slow)
 ```
 build Target:NextensioRustBridge, pick My Mac to generate libnextensioIOS.a (for x86_64 simulator/device)